Coronation protests allowed, security minister Tom Tugendhat says

 He added that the complexity of the security operation for the Coronation was heightened by the presence of foreign leaders.

+Mr Tugendhat refused to discuss what actions could be punished at the Coronation "for fear of encouraging people to find loopholes", but said they were introduced in response to protests in the UK becoming "disruptive" and "intrusive".

-The Public Order Bill includes a penalty of up to six months' imprisonment or an unlimited fine for "locking on" - which involves individuals attaching themselves to others, objects or buildings - while any action which "prevents or significantly delays the operation of key infrastructure" including airports, railways, printing presses and oil and gas infrastructure has a maximum penalty of 12 months in prisons, an unlimited fine, or both.
+The Public Order Act includes a penalty of up to six months' imprisonment or an unlimited fine for "locking on" - which involves individuals attaching themselves to others, objects or buildings.

+Any action which "prevents or significantly delays the operation of key infrastructure" including airports, railways, printing presses and oil and gas infrastructure has a maximum penalty of 12 months in prisons, an unlimited fine, or both.

+Tunnelling - which includes creating a tunnel, participating in creating a tunnel and being present in a tunnel - can be punished by up to three years in prison, or an unlimited fine, of both.

+Police stop and search powers have also been enhanced to be "suspicion-led".

 The Home Office describes them as "sensible and proportionate measures" in response to actions by groups such Just Stop Oil and Insulate Britain that have caused "serious disruption".